We Need a New Approach to Testing Microservices

 One Real Operations Engineer’s Frustrations

-On a recent Reddit thread, user u/ellensen describes a setup that’s consistent with what the scenario above:
+On a recent Reddit thread, user u/ellensen describes a setup that’s consistent with the scenario above:

 Our DEV environment is a sandbox environment without automatic deployment pipelines where our applications are configured using the same Terraform that our automated environments [use], only applied manually by developers from their laptops.
 This is like a sandbox environment without any expected stability to do really what you want with applications, and other developers should not expect even the applications to be running or like they left the application last time.

 This is an example of the basic balance of freedom at the expense of stability: the Dev environment lets you do whatever you want and manually apply updates.
-On the other hand, developers can’t expect that things are stable when they come back to this environment.
+On the other hand, developers can’t expect that things will be stable when they come back to this environment.

 Ellensen goes on to describe how TEST and STAGE are quite similar, with developers often taking slightly different paths to make sure their code is working before QA.
 But then come the frustrations: